Your Dog Is Judging You—Well, Only If She’s a Girl, Study Says

 Another difference between the males and the females in this experiment was that female dogs looked at the people for a longer duration of time.
 That is consistent with a number of studies that show differences between the sexes.
 Female dogs looked longer at pictures opens in a new tab of dog and human faces than male dogs did.
 Females looked at their people more frequently and for a longer amount of time when they were stumped trying to solve a taskopens in a new tab.
 They also looked at their people longer after being given oxytocinopens in a new tab.

-Future research will tell us whether dogs evaluate competence in other situations, and whether males ever pay attention to competence.
+Future research is needed to explore whether dogs evaluate competence in other situations, and whether males ever pay attention to competence.
 For now, remember science only has evidence that points toward your sweet, smart, perfect (and yes, judgmental) girl dog.

 References: